 Moth Orchid Color Varieties

-The Moth Orchid Flower come's in a multitude of colors
+The Moth Orchid comes in a multitude of colors

 From the deep blues to the striking bright reds, and just about every other conceivable colour in between.
 There is a perfect orchid for every occasion.
 Hybrid cultivators have added to the choice available.

-Most estimates suggest that there are approximately 25,000 - 30,000 varieties globally.
+There are approximately 30,000+ varieties globally.
 There is a flower for every occasion.
-It is now possible to grow these delicate plants at home in colder climates.
+Due to the widespread adoption of central heating it is now possible to grow these delicate and expensive plants at home in colder climates; like the UK.

 Of the 60 or so varieties in common cultivation, there are several plants that have similarities, in terms of the shape of the flower heads.